 Choose the Faucet

-When buying a new sink, you need to choose a faucet to go with it.
+When buying a new sink style, you need to choose a faucet to go with it.
 One of the most popular trends is to have a single nozzle that pulls out from its base.
 These faucets have a high-spray feature, allowing you to easily rinse debris from the sink.
 Other trends include faucets with built-in water filters and extra-tall necks to offer more clearance underneath the nozzle.
 Look for faucets with a stainless steel hose attached to them; these hoses are less likely to have troublesome kinks that interrupt water flow.

 Choose a finish that matches or complements your sink.
 Satin or brushed nickel and chrome are popular choices that work well with different types of sinks.
 Don’t forget about one additional consideration: If you have multiple basins, make sure the faucet has enough hosing to reach all areas of your sink.